Data Exports: Account Opening

 application_statusString: current status of the application.
 Possible values:

-• INITIATED: the application started but is still undergoing the regular process;
+• INITIATED: the application started and is still in progress

-• LOAN_FIRST_DRAFT: a non-member submitted a loan application but no employee has triggered the account opening yet.
+• LOAN_FIRST_DRAFT: a non-member submitted a loan application but an employee hasn't triggered account opening yet

 ACCEPTED